 While with ESLC Jared completed nearly 70 conservation projects and helped to preserve more than 12,000 acres of land.
 Prior to working at ESLC, Jared held multiple field-based wildlife research positions, largely focusing on avian population ecology and habitat management, and has worked in Colorado, Maryland, Missouri, and Wisconsin.

 He has a B.A. in Anthropology from Lawrence University in Wisconsin and a Master’s of Environmental Studies from the Evergreen State College in Olympia, Washington.
 Originally from Chestertown, MD, Jared and his partner Tara now live in Wicomico County with their cat, Seide, and Australian cattle dog, Cooper.

 Jared can be reached at firstname.lastname@example.org or 443-234-5587.

 marianne pettis, stewardship coordinator

-Marianne Pettis joined LSLT in June of 2016 as our Stewardship Coordinator.
-Marianne previously worked for the Robinson Foundation and the Howard County Conservancy in Howard County MD.
-She brings over 25 years of experience in resource management, land conservation, environmental education and non-profit management experience.
+Marianne Pettis joined LSLT in June of 2016 as the Stewardship Coordinator.
+Marianne previously worked as Director of the James and Anne Robinson Foundation and Assistant Director of the Howard County Conservancy in Howard County, MD.
+She brings more than 25 years of experience in resource management, land conservation, environmental education and non-profit management experience.